Robert Figueroa

 Research/Career Interests

-Rob arrived at OSU in 2014, as Associate Professor of Environmental Justice and Social Philosophy.
+Rob arrived at OSU in 2014, as Associate Professor of Philosophy.
 Upon his arrival to OSU he was awarded the honor of Inaugural Resident Scholar of Engagement for the Center for Latin@ Studies and Engagement (CL@SE).
 Largely the result of his upbringing that juxtaposed the maritime culture of the Jersey Shore with industrial urban poverty and colonial Latinx diaspora, he committed his philosophical acumen to practical scholarship; in particular, Environmental Justice Studies.

 Education